 The eyes are enabled when the marker is first turned on.
-The eyes can be toggled by using button 2.
-Press and hold button 2 for 1 second and the LED will change colors to indicate the mode change.
+The eyes can be toggled by using the power button.
+Press and release the power button quickly and the LED will change colors to indicate the mode change.

 If used, the eye system cycles the marker as fast as possible.
 During each shot the eyes watch for the bolt to return, ending the current firing cycle and starting another as quickly as the pneumatics allow.
-If the eye system is continually blocked (e.g. putting your finger in front of the eyes) and is unable to see the bolt return after every shot, the max rate of fire will be reduced to about 12 balls per second to prevent further chopping, and the LED will blink the eye malfunction color (yellow by default).
-The only way to show the true speed of the G7 board is to fire the marker with paint and air.
-When the eyes are off, the rate of fire is limited to 20 balls per second unless in fire mode 2-12, in which case the rate of fire is selected by the user.
+If the eye system is continually blocked (e.g. putting your finger in front of the eyes) and is unable to see the bolt return after every shot, the max rate of fire will be reduced to about 12 balls per second to prevent further chopping, and the LED will blink yellow to indicate an eye malfunction.
+Firing the marker with paint and air will utilize the eye system correctly, maximizing the rate of fire.
+When the eyes are off, the rate of fire is limited to 30 balls per second unless in fire mode 2-12, in which case the rate of fire is selected by the user.

 To determine if the eyes are working correctly, insert an object into the breech.
-Check to see if the LED changes from blinking blue to solid blue and then back to blinking blue (if using default colors) once the object is removed.
+Check to see if the LED changes from blinking blue to solid blue and then back to blinking blue once the object is removed.